Richard de Crespigny

-Richard Champion de Crespigny (/'krɛp.niː/ KREP-nee) (born 31 May 1957) is an Australian pilot, for Qantas, who was pilot-in-command of Qantas Flight 32 in November 2010 when the Airbus A380 suffered an uncontained engine failure shortly after taking off from Singapore.
+Richard Champion de Crespigny (/'krɛp.niː/ KREP-nee) (born 31 May 1957) is an Australian pilot, who was pilot-in-command of Qantas Flight 32 in November 2010 when the Airbus A380 suffered an uncontained engine failure shortly after taking off from Singapore.
 Despite the failure causing severe damage to the aircraft, triggering dozens of ECAM warnings, and puncturing the fuel tanks, the crew landed the plane at Changi Airport in Singapore.

 Passengers, the media, and the Australian Transport Safety Bureau praised de Crespigny for his handling of the emergency, and in 2016 he was awarded the Order of Australia for his contributions to aviation safety.
 He wrote two books: QF32, detailing the flight and its aftermath, and FLY! – the Elements of Resilience.

+Family

+De Crespigny's family includes great-uncles Air Vice Marshal Hugh Vivian Champion de Crespigny and his brother Air Commodore Claude Champion de Crespigny.
+His uncle was Squadron Leader Humphrey Champion de Crespigny of the Royal Australian Air Force.
+His father Peter Champion de Crespigny joined the RAAF, then Australian National Airways as an administrator.
+Peter later gained a pilot licence.

+His cousin is mining magnate Robert Champion de Crespigny.

 Military career

 De Crespigny decided he wanted to become a pilot after touring Point Cook Air Base in Victoria when he was 14.
 He went on to join the Royal Australian Air Force at age 17 in 1975.
 During his first training flight the instructor did not stop him from putting the plane into a downward spiral, after which he left de Crespigny to stop the plane from plummeting to the ground alone.
 The incident left him terrified but heightened his awareness of the dangers of complacency and human error in flight.
 In 1982 he was posted to the Air Force VIP jets for a short time, but soon he became certified as a helicopter pilot and was deployed to El Gorah, Egypt.
 While he was accepted into training to fly the F-111, he never went on to become a fighter pilot.